andi1984/blog/content/post/btconf2017.md

 ## Conference Tuesday - Day 2

 This time I thankfully slept quite well and woke up around 7am.
-I took a glimpse at my weather app which was showing me a forecast of somewhat ~ 28°C for Düsseldorf.
+I took a glimpse at my weather app which was showing me a forecast of somewhat ~ 28°C for Düsseldorf 😳.
 So I put on the short trousers…

 I went to a nice Coffee a few blocks away and walked straight to the Capitol to kickoff the second day with [Espen](https://twitter.com/ebrunborg).
 [And he did it very well!](https://www.youtube.com/watch?v=7_FeYJaiAh4)

 {{< youtube 7_FeYJaiAh4 >}}

-I really enjoyed his (funny) talk and had a nice chat with him and his wife in the following break.
+I really enjoyed his talk and had a nice chat with him and his wife in the following break.

 Beside of that I really enjoyed